Education Department forgives $5.8 billion in federal student loans for former Corinthian Colleges students

 While the CFPB lawsuit resulted in $480 million in forgiveness, not every student qualified.
 In 2015, a group of former students known as the Corinthian 15 launched a “debt strike” with the aim of getting their debt canceled through borrower defense to repayment.
 Loan cancellation was promised, but the actual discharges weren’t rolled out until Biden took office.

-Roughly 100,000 former students had received a discharge of their student loan debt prior to today’s announcement, but this most recent action by the Education Department will clear the rest of students’ balances.
+Roughly 100,000 former students had received a discharge of their student loan debt prior to the summer 2022 announcement, but that action by the Education Department lined up all remaining student debt for the school to be forgiven.

 The Biden administration hopes to prevent more cases like Corinthian in the future

-The administration has stated that this most recent round of student loan discharges is not the end of its work.
-In addition to improving the implementation of existing student loan programs, the department aims to “prevent a future debt crisis by holding colleges accountable for leaving students with mountains of debt and without good jobs.”
+The administration stated that its mid-2022 round of student loan discharges would not be the end of its work.
+In addition to improving the implementation of existing student loan programs, the department stated an intention to “prevent a future debt crisis by holding colleges accountable for leaving students with mountains of debt and without good jobs.”